Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </li>
 <li>

 The body of a `while` loop may not be executed at all.
-Since the controlling expression is tested *before* the loop body is executed, it's possible that the body isn’t executed even once.
+Since the controlling expression is tested *before* the loop body is executed, it's possible that the body isn't executed even once.
 If `i` has a negative or zero value when the countdown loop is first entered, the loop will do nothing.

 </li>
 <li>